unnamed (67)

 Be Open to Family Questions

-Your family may have questions, and some may be difficult to answer.
-They might want to know how long you’ve been struggling or what led to the addiction.
-While it can be challenging to answer these questions, staying open and willing to explain can foster understanding.
-Answering questions shows your family that you’re committed to honesty and change.
+Some of your questions may be difficult to answer, and your family may have questions too.
+They may wish to know how long you have been struggling or what caused the addiction.
+Although it may be hard to answer these questions, staying open-minded and willing to explain to create understanding is good.
+Answering questions demonstrates to your family that you are serious about honesty and change.

 Emphasize Progress, Not Perfection

-Let your family know that recovery is a journey and you’re working on taking steps forward.
-They might have expectations or concerns, but it’s important to remember that recovery takes time.
-Reassure them that, with their support, you’re determined to make progress and create a healthier life.
+Tell your family that recovery is a journey and that you’re taking steps forward.
+Since they may have expectations or concerns, the important thing to remember is that recovery takes time.
+Remind them you will do everything possible to move forward and live healthier lives with their help.

 Next Steps: How Family Can Support Your Recovery Journey

-After the initial conversation, your family may wonder how they can best support you.
+Once the initial conversation ends, your family may wonder how they can best support you.
 They can help make the journey easier and encourage a successful recovery in several ways.

 Explore Family Therapy and Counseling